haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Optimization tracker.md

 - Maybe only store index in parser head

 # Move data
-- Simple bool cancellable to phases and get cancel level from the move's cancel requirement.
+- [x] Simple bool cancellable to phases and get cancel level from the move's cancel requirement.
-- System that checks when adding moves that the same key is not used many times
+- [x] System that checks when adding moves that the same key is not used many times
-	- Maybe change the keys to an enum while at it
+- Change the keys to an enum

 # Testing
 - Write an integration testing system